 OCD is characterised by unwanted thoughts or behaviours that seem impossible to stop or control.
 Those with OCD may be troubled by obsessions, such as a recurring worry that you forgot to turn off the oven or that you might hurt someone.
 You may also suffer from uncontrollable compulsions, such as washing your hands over and over.

 Donal holds a BA (Hons) Psychology and a MSc Systemic Psychotherapy.
 Donal’s main area of interest is working with families, children, and couples across a wide area of issues.
 Donal’s approach is collaborative in sessions, allowing the client time and space to acknowledge they are the expert in their own lives.
-Donal has been with Spectrum Mental Health since 2018 and holds a Team Lead role within the company supporting other clinician’s and is a member of our clinical governance team.
+Donal has been with Centric Mental Health since 2018 and holds a Team Lead role within the company supporting other clinician’s and is a member of our clinical governance team.